 Policies for awarding transfer credit differ depending on the type of degree program (doctoral or master's).
 Please see the appropriate section below.

 Doctoral Students Entering with a Master's Degree

 All doctoral students are required to complete a total of six Residence Units.
-Doctoral students who have completed the requirements either a) for an appropriate MA degree, conferred in another division of Columbia or by another regionally accredited institution (or the international equivalent), or b) (occasionally) for an appropriate professional degree taken at Columbia or elsewhere, may be granted, upon entrance to the Graduate School, two Residence Units toward the required total of six.
-Departments decide whether the previously completed MA is appropriate: it must meet Columbia departmental standards and contribute directly and substantially to the fulfillment of the requirements for the MPhil and PhD degrees at Columbia.
+Doctoral students who have completed the requirements for an identical or comparable MA degree, conferred in another division of Columbia or by another regionally accredited institution (or the international equivalent) will be granted, upon entrance to the Graduate School, two Residence Units toward the required total of six.
+Departments must confirm whether the previously completed MA is comparable: it must meet Columbia departmental standards and contribute directly and substantially to the fulfillment of the requirements for the MPhil and PhD degrees at Columbia.

 Students who have been granted two Residence Units toward the total of six Residence Units are not eligible to receive an MA from the Graduate School of Arts and Sciences.

 Note: Because departments reserve the right to establish degree requirements for all students in their programs, it is important to note that students may not necessarily be exempt from all requirements demanded of MA candidates, even if they are not eligible for the Columbia MA degree.

 Graduate students transferring to Columbia as an advisee of a faculty member hired from another institution may be granted a higher number of Residence Units based on special departmental determination.

 PhD students can receive transfer credit for individual courses to satisfy course requirements or for placement purposes.